ahmadsyuaib/mobileAppThreatTest/README.md

 - Used Node to host web server for api end point
 - Background: Mobile applications have input fields and may be vulnerable to SQL injections when there are databases involved.
 - Created a vulnerable login endpoint
+- Steps to recreate the attack:
+  - (tbe)
 - Control 1: Created a login endpoint with parameterisation
 - Control 2: Created a login endpoint with input validation (specifically email)
 - Errors has custom pages (which is also a control)